gbrrestoration/rrap-mds-knowledge-hub/information-system/getting-started-is/logging-in.md

     - Access to S3 bucket (Amazon Simple Storage Service), for synchronising data

 ## Accessing RRAP-M&DS IS
-You can use a number of different existing credentials
+After clicking the *Click to login* button on the top right on the home page, you can use a number of different existing credentials to log into the Data Store.

 | Existing account access option |
 |:-:|